The term ”Sexual orientation” means to develop physical, romantic, emotional and sexual relationships with people.¹

 Discrimination against gay people

 Lesbian, gay and bisexual people, encounter extensive prejudice, discrimination and violence because of their sexual orientation.
-They are not a legal entity in many countries.
+They are not legal entities in many countries.
 They are not allowed to get married or adopt children.
 They are excluded from specific employment sectors and housing allowances.

 Corrective rape is a hate crime in which people are raped because of their perceived sexual orientation or gender identity – an attempt to ‘cure’ them of being gay.
-The occurrence of corrective rape is about equal among gay men and woman.
-A young man was, for example, raped by his mother in an attempt to ‘cure’ him from being gay.
+The occurrence of corrective rape is about equality among gay men and women.
+A young man was, for example, raped by his mother in an attempt to ‘cure’ him of being gay.
 In almost all cases, the culprits are family members themselves, and this is why the victims mostly refrain from any legal recourse.
 It is very traumatising for them to speak about their brothers or cousins turning rapists.

 *Marchant, van der Schyff, wrote in his report” An issue of social and political salience: a content analysis of how South African newspapers report on ‘corrective rape’ that ‘Corrective rape’, also known as ‘curative rape’, is distinctive amongst other categories of rape, as it refers principally to sexual assault on Lesbians that intends to humiliate and punish the victim.
 The rapist believes that they can “cure” a lesbian by raping them (Bryson, 2011).
 In South Africa, men who rape Lesbians seem to do so because of a desire to preserve community values – wherein Lesbianism is unnatural (Rape, 2012).
 For these men, Lesbians, or rather Lesbianism, threatens the notion that a woman belongs to a man because Lesbians do not exhibit or espouse subservience to males or their acts of domination.
 It is a perpetual feature of the patriarchy in South Africa and gives rise to anger feelings (often expressed through verbal abuse and physical acts of violence).
 Due to their economic, social and cultural discrimination, lesbian is one of the highest at-risk groups for violence (Kinama, 2011).